wp-plugins/easy-responsive-test/README.txt

 * You can easily test your site on different screen sizes
 * Already have some common window sizes
-* You Can add any custom screen size as per you requirements using settings page.
+* You can add any custom screen size as per you requirements using settings page.
+* You can set custom height and width.
-* You Can set custom colors for toolbar.
+* You can set custom colors for toolbar.

 You don't need to re-size browser window every time to test your site.